 1.Are there researchers engaged in planetary health research and healthcare sustainability research at your medical school?
 4 Yes, there are faculty members at the School of Medicine who have a primary research focus in planetary health and healthcare sustainability.
 3 Yes, there are faculty members at the School of Medicine who have a primary research focus in a planetary health or healthcare sustainability.
 2 Yes, there are individual faculty members at the School of Medicine who are conducting research related to planetary health or healthcare sustainability, but it is not their primary research focus.
 1 There are planetary health and/or healthcare sustainability researchers at the institution, but none associated with the medical school.
 0 No, there are no planetary health and/or healthcare sustainability researchers at the institution or medical school at this time.
-Score explanation: Research about healthcare sustainability is incorporated within research in Cardiff university.
-Research associated with public health qualifications incorporate planetary health without it being the main focus of the research.
+Score explanation: Virginia Commonwealth University employs researchers in the field of planetary health, but not through the School of Medicine.
+Among others, Julie Zinnert, PhD, and her team study the effects of climate change on plant ecosystems, Chris Gough, PhD, studies forest carbon cycling, and Scott Neubauer, PhD, studies the effects of wetlands on climate.